Helping Philips Lighting/Signify enter the Industry 4.0 era

-With the ambition of becoming the sole conventional lighting manufacturing plant network in the world, Philips Lighting, the global market leader in the development and production of lighting solutions, knew it had its challenge cut out.
-Its operations in Turnhout, in the high-wage country of Belgium, need to work as efficiently as possible to help the company enter the Industry 4.0 evolution and realise its aim.
+With the ambition of becoming the sole conventional lighting manufacturing plant network in the world, Philips Lighting (now Signify), the global market leader in the development and production of lighting solutions, knew it had its challenge cut out.
+Its operations in Turnhout, in the high-wage country of Belgium, need to work as efficiently as possible to help the company enter the Industry 4.0 evolution and realize its aim.
 The concept of Lean manufacturing has already been implemented at Philips Lighting and employees are accustomed to looking for and introducing new ways to eliminate waste and improve processes.
 The old PDA (personal digital assistant) being used to monitor and carry out preventative maintenance tasks on up to 200 machines in the Turnhout facility was not just slow and unwieldy, but tasks were hard to manage.
 It also couldn’t be easily adapted to include new items – or delete obsolete ones –, could only record current measurements, which then had to be downloaded for reporting at a later stage, and offered no historical data.
 It simply wasn’t up to the job.

 Co-creation results in an ideal solution